 For many kids, October is all about costumes, candy, and trick-or-treating.
 For many adults, it’s the Halloween parties getting all the attention.
 If you’re hosting a ghoulish bash this October, you’re going to want a creative menu for your family Halloween party.
-Here are four ideas for serving a truly delicious (and delightfully spooky) assortment of foods and drinks.

 How to put together your creative Family Halloween Party Menu